wmcclinton/HopHacks2017-JohnCon/README.md

 # HopHacks2017-JohnCon

-This code transforms PNGs onto John Conway Game of Life board.
+This code transforms PNGs onto a John Conway Game of Life board.
 The board and other files were made with Turtle graphics for Tk in Python.

 ## Getting Started

 Clone or download the repo recursively.

-Then either:
+You can either include the library in your own Python script

+Like this:

 ```
 import JohnCon from JohnCon